jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

     assert($s3->getCredentials() === $ec2->getCredentials());

-When the memoized credentials become expired, the memoize wrapper will invoke the wrapped provider in an attempt to refresh the credentials.
+When the memoized credentials become expired, the memoize wrapper invokes the wrapped provider in an attempt to refresh the credentials.

-Chaining providers
+Chaining Providers
 ~~~~~~~~~~~~~~~~~~

 Credential providers can be chained using the